dunamismax/dunamismax/README.md

   </a>
 </p>

 I'm an IT Director with over 15 years of experience in the tech industry, specializing in system administration, VoIP, and web hosting.
-I'm passionate about open-source technology and self-hosting, and I'm currently on an exciting journey to master C++.
+I'm passionate about open-source technology and self-hosting, and I'm currently on an journey to master C++ and game development.

 ---